menu

 Oil City is a tiny town located in the state of Louisiana.
 With a population of 868 people and just one neighborhood, Oil City is the 244th largest community in Louisiana.

-When you are in Oil City, you'll notice that it is more blue-collar than most other communities in America.
-45.86% of Oil City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Oil City is a blue-collar town, with 45.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oil City is a town of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Oil City who work in sales jobs (11.05%), healthcare suport services (11.05%), and teaching (9.39%).

 Being a small town, Oil City does not have a public transit system used by locals to get to and from work.